 My ebook, Transnational Nazism: Ideology and Culture in German-Japanese Relations, 1919–1936, was posted.
-I nevertheless can’t help but study passages from it to give you possible upgrades.
+I nevertheless can’t help but study its passages to give you possible upgrades.
 I have spent so much time within the numerous years reading and revising the manuscript that I find it tricky to kick the habit abruptly, even though there’s no chance of creating changes.

 What is your preferred history ebook?